christgau/wsdd/README.md

 (Read the source for more details)

-For each specified (or all) network interfaces, except for loopback, an UDP multicast socket for message reception, an UDP send socket for replying messages using unicast, and a listening TCP socket is created.
+For each specified (or all) network interfaces, except for loopback, an UDP multicast socket for message reception, two UDP sockets for replying using unicast as well as sending multicast traffic, and a listening TCP socket are created.
 This is done for both the IPv4 and the IPv6 address family if not configured otherwise by the command line arguments (see above).
 Upon startup a _Hello_ message is sent.
 When wsdd terminates due to a SIGTERM signal or keyboard interrupt, a graceful